the-turing-way/the-turing-way/book/website/communication/civil-society.md

 Collaboting with civil society has much added value when your research has a specific target audience outside of academia.
 For example, you might be researching something that is relevant for persons with disabilities, or a specific neighbourhood within a city.
 Not only can your research benefit from reaching out to the people who belong to these communities, but these same people might benefit immensely from your research results.
-Reaching out to individuals within these communities might be difficult if not impossible.
+However, reaching out to individuals within these communities might be difficult if not impossible.
 Civil society (organisations) can be of great help in reaching out to these communities.
 They usually:
 - have access to the right audience,